Winemaking: Malolactic fermentation

 The use of lactic acid bacteria is the reason why some chardonnays can taste "buttery" due to the production of diacetyl by the bacteria.
 Most red wines go through complete malolactic fermentation, both to lessen the acid of the wine and to remove the possibility that malolactic fermentation will occur in the bottle.

 White wines vary in the use of malolactic fermentation during their making.
 Lighter aromatic wines such as Riesling, generally do not go through malolactic fermentation.
 The fuller white wines, such as barrel-fermented chardonnay, are more commonly put through malolactic fermentation.
 Sometimes a partial fermentation, for example, somewhere less than 50% might be employed.
+In warmer wine regions, where higher pH is common, malolactic fermentation is not as prominent or necessary and can even be damaging to the final product.
+As such, malolactic fermentation is usually more accepted in colder regions of production.